osmphp/framework/doc/tutorials/flat-file-documentation-website/01-creating-simple-web-application.md

 In the context of this tutorial we will create one project-specific module `App_Docs`.

->**NOTE:** Dubysa [module](../../architecture/modules/) is a directory which contains PHP, JavaScript, CSS and and other files related to specific functionality.
+>**NOTE:** Osm [module](../../architecture/modules/) is a directory which contains PHP, JavaScript, CSS and and other files related to specific functionality.

 >There are two types of modules:

 >  - project specific modules, located in `app/src` directory,
->  - reusable modules, used in more than one project, stored in `vendor/dubysa` directory.
+>  - reusable modules, used in more than one project, stored in `vendor/osmphp` directory.

->Each Dubysa module is expected to follow specific
+>Each Osm module is expected to follow specific
 >[directory structure](../../architecture/modules/#directory-structure).

 Create main module directory `app/src/Docs`.